Flights and trains cancelled across France during walkouts

 UK Border Force workers continue to strike

+Travellers arriving in the UK on 15 March should expect delays at the airport, train station and ferry port passport checks.

-A series of targeted strikes is being organised by the Public and Commercial Services union in the UK.
-This includes Border Force staff who will be taking part in a day of mass action where 100,000 civil service workers plan to walk out on Wednesday 15 March.
+This is due to strikes is being organised by the Public and Commercial Services union in the UK.
+This includes Border Force staff who will be taking part in a day of mass action where 100,000 civil service workers plan to walk out.

-The walkout will coincide with the government’s Spring Budget and could affect airports and sea ports across the country.
+Disruption is expected all day on 15 March, lasting until 7am on 16 March.

+The UK government says they “advise travellers to check with travel agents, tour operators, and airlines or carriers before travelling, to check if the proposed strike action will affect your journey.